 Island hiking and hopping with the azure waters of the Adriatic as your backdrop.

 Welcome to Croatia!
-Azure, cobalt, indigo — our 8 day self guided Croatia hiking tour is a celebration of blue skies and pristine waters.
-The villages are immaculate and the bustle of the beaches and exceptional restaurants enchanting.
+Azure, cobalt, indigo — our 8-day self-guided Croatia hiking tour is a celebration of blue skies and pristine waters.
+The villages are immaculate and the bustle of the beaches and exceptional restaurants, enchanting.
 The red tiled roofs coupled with the crystal clear sea is pure magic.

-The hiking itself has a surprisingly familiar character for those who have hiked in the alps.
-Hikers enjoy well-signed and maintained trail systems, great limestone walls, plentiful wildflowers and the call of the Mountain Dole in flight.
+The hiking itself has a surprisingly familiar character for those who have hiked in the Alps.
+Hikers enjoy well-signed and maintained trail systems, great limestone walls, plentiful wildflowers, and the call of the Mountain Dole in flight.
 At the end of the day, however, it is the perfect water of the Adriatic that makes the trip so special.
 Stunning to look at, refreshing to dip in and incredible to boat on!
-Plan on plenty of hiking this week while allowing time to enjoy the water, the culture and the all the fun that seaside Croatia is all about.
+Plan on plenty of hiking this week while allowing time to enjoy the water, the culture, and the all the fun that seaside Croatia is all about.

-Enjoy a guided outing to Mosor, one of Croatia’s most popular non-technical summits.
-A late afternoon ferry transfers you to Korcula.
-This medieval walled port town could not be more charismatic or filled with history.
-Many places claim Marco Polo as one of their own, but when you arrive in Korcula, there is no doubt that this is his birthplace.
+Enjoy a guided outing to Mosor, perhaps Croatia’s most popular non-technical summit.
+A late afternoon ferry transfers you to Korčula.
+This medieval walled port town is delightfully charismatic and filled with history.
+Many places claim Marco Polo as one of their own, but when you arrive in Korčula, there is no doubt that this is his birthplace.
 We will situate you in Korčula’s best hotel for the next two nights.

-A short ferry to the village of Orebic sets you up for another of the coast’s great hikes.
-Today’s loop hike takes in the summit of St. Ilija and its grand panorama before descending back to Orebic on ancient paths past sensational churches, vineyards and unbelievable villas.
-Wonderful views of the island of Korcula are certain to delight.
-Return to Korcula Hotel.
+A short ferry to the village of Orebić sets you up for another of the coast’s great hikes.
+Today’s loop hike takes in the summit of St. Ilija and its grand panorama before descending back to Orebić on ancient paths past sensational churches, vineyards, and unbelievable villas.
+Wonderful views of the island of Korčula are certain to delight.
+Return to Korčula hotel.

-Many buses and, of course, taxis connect to the Dubrovnik Airport and international connections.
+Many buses and, of course, taxis connect to the Dubrovnik Airport.
 There are also many activities around Dubrovnik itself making any additional time spent there very rewarding.